The kids are going to love learning how to make super bubbles! Bubbles are fun to play with and bring so outdoor excitement to the day!

 - Optional: food coloring

 While you can try other brands of dishwashing soap, I’ve found Dawn to be the best at creating amazing bubbles.
+You can always try with other brands but Dawn is no fail, which is awesome.

 Super Bubbles Instructions